Trump to GM: Make Cruze in U.S. or 'pay big border tax'

 "General Motors is sending Mexican made model of Chevy Cruze to U.S. car dealers-tax free across border," Trump tweeted.
 "Make in U.S.A.or pay big border tax!"

-GM (GM), in a statement, stressed that it makes the sedan model of the Cruze at its plant in Lordstown, Ohio.
+GM (GM), in a statement, stressed that it makes the sedan version of the Cruze at its plant in Lordstown, Ohio.
+It makes the Cruze hatchback, mostly meant for international markets, in Mexico.

-"GM builds the Chevrolet Cruze hatchback for global markets in Mexico, with a small number sold in the U.S.," the company said.

 GM is far from the only automotive manufacturer that produces across the border: Ford (F), Honda (HMC), Toyota (TM) and Volkswagen (VLKAF) also make cars in Mexico and sell in the United States.

 Trump has repeatedly told automakers that he intends to impose a 35% tax on cars they build in Mexico for the U.S. market.
-Trump could not impose a tariff on a company unilaterally.
+Trump could not impose a tariff on an individual company solely for manufacturing products overseas and selling in the United States.

 Related: Trump's 35% Mexico tax would cost Ford billions and hurt Americans